romainl/idiomatic-vimrc/README.md

 * `.vimrc` loses its dot and `_vimrc` loses its underscore to be come `vimrc`.
 * Symbolic links can mess things up in all kinds of ways so make sure your `.vimrc` or `_vimrc` is not already linked and that you actually *move* it rather than copying it.

-For the sake of simplicity, the "UNIX-like" notation will be used in the rest of the document.
+For the sake of simplicity, `vimrc`, `vimfiles`, and `$HOME` will be used in the rest of the document.

 ## MISCELLANEOUS ADVICE

-- Using short names like `fu` or `ai` has ONLY cons and ZERO pros.
+- Using short names like `fu` or `ai` makes sense when you type them in the command-line but it is useless in your `vimrc`, where you would lose readability while gaining nothing.
 Don't.
 - Learning how to use Vim's fantastic documentation is the most useful thing a Vim newcomer could do:

       :help :command